eric-burel/eric-burel/README.md

 ![Devographics logo](https://www.devographics.com/devographics-logo.png)

 ## As a freelancer

 For startups and entrepreneurs: I quickly build highly scalable web architecture, using modern JavaScript and Python technologies.
-For bigger companies: I modernize your technological stack, using the latest and most efficient development patterns
+For bigger companies: I modernize your technological stack, using the latest and most efficient development patterns.

 If you live in France, you can get tax cuts when you hire me!